There are daily struggles as you try to manage your child’s behavior. You’ve tried rewards and restrictions, but nothing seems to work.

 Play therapy may be your answer.

 Our children need additional support for many reasons.
-Like adults, they struggle with grief, trauma, depression, anxiety, or interpersonal relationships.

-Often unsure of how to communicate, they may act out – it’s all they know how to do.
+Without grown-up coping and communication skills, they may act out – it’s all they know how to do.

 We often expect our children to communicate using words the way we have learned to do.
 However, many children use behaviors to communicate their feelings or needs.